launchdarkly/c-client-sdk/README.md

 Learn more
 -----------

+The full API reference to the types and functions in the SDK is in [DOCS.md](https://docs.launchdarkly.com/v2.0/docs/evaluation-reasons).

 Check out our [documentation](http://docs.launchdarkly.com) for in-depth instructions on configuring and using LaunchDarkly.
 You can also head straight to the [complete reference guide for this SDK](http://docs.launchdarkly.com/v2.0/docs/c-sdk-reference).

 Testing